Ballarat Botanical Gardens

 The Robert Clark Conservatory has also reopened and is ready to welcome you back with it's new summer floral design brimming with vibrant foliage, fuchsias, hydrangeas and pelargoniums.

-The Conservatory is open 11am- 3pm each day (except Christmas Day) and is manned to check proof of double vaccination prior to entry.
+The Conservatory is open 11am- 3pm each day (except Christmas Day).

 As you soak up the sun and stroll through the gardens, remember to say hi to our friendly gardens staff who are planting new beds and finishing off repairs.